blmage/duolingo-word-bank-dnd/README.md

 *Default: Enabled*

-When this option is enabled, words can be moved around in anwsers using the keyboard (see [keyboard shortcuts](#keyboard-shortcuts)).
+When this option is enabled, words can be moved around in answers using the keyboard (see [keyboard shortcuts](#keyboard-shortcuts)).

 #### Do not play TTS when adding words to answers